-Staff and faculty who volunteered received First Aid and Fire Marshall training, which will be repeated at least once per year.
+All administrative staff received First Aid and Fire Marshall training as part of annual practice.
 Staff working as field trip escorts also receive regular briefings and training.

-The changed security environment created by recent terrorist acts has led to a robust response from staff.
+The changed security environment created by recent terrorist acts has led to even more robust response policies to be enforced.
 It is now becoming routine and expected that certain events in London, the UK or across Europe require key staff regularly to advise students of places to avoid and cautions to exercise.
-Systems are in place to track, as quickly and accurately as possible, the safety and whereabouts of all students, in order to reassure families and others in the U.S. An emergency response team consisting of the Director and Assistant Directors monitors events and responds as needed; plans are also in place, and training regularly reviewed, for mass emergencies in London whose response may involve the whole staff.
+In addition to careful, accurate information being given to all students within 24 hours of their arrival in the UK, additional systems are in place to track, as quickly and accurately as possible, the safety and whereabouts of all students in the event of an incident, in order to reassure families and others in the U.S. An emergency response team consisting of the Director and Assistant Directors monitors events and responds as needed.
+Plans are also in place, and training regularly reviewed, for mass emergencies in London whose response may involve the whole staff.
 Whenever feasible, the Charity draws on the extensive resources of Syracuse University in the U.S. in carrying out measures to improve the safety and security of students.